 1. Go for a retro look

-Here a beautifully tactile headboard contrasts with soft, slubby bedlinen and luxurious velvet for a sensorial romance, united in quality and comfort factor.
 Gentle, chalky shades spread calm, coaxed by a timeless ticking stripe for a classic lift.
-Pepper with generous scatter cushions for nestle-in appeal.
+Be sure to choose the best mattress and pepper with generous scatter cushions for nestle-in appeal.

 2. Create a bohemian bedroom with florals galore